Enclave0775/Intiface_Central-Sillytavern-plugin/README.md

 To create an oscillation pattern, provide an object with a `pattern` array and an `interval` (or array of intervals).
 `"OSCILLATE": {"pattern": [20, 40, 20, 40, 30, 100], "interval": [2000, 3000]}`

+**Controlling the Loop:**

+You can also add a `"loop"` property to the pattern object to specify how many times the pattern should repeat.
+If the `"loop"` property is omitted, the pattern will repeat indefinitely.

+**Example (Pattern with Loop):**
+`"OSCILLATE": {"pattern": [20, 80, 20], "interval": 1000, "loop": 5}`
+This will execute the oscillation pattern five times and then stop.

 **Note:** The extension will attempt to send the `OSCILLATE` command even if the connected device does not explicitly support it.